 There is a “fanning out” of the American population as remote workers look to save money.
 The global pandemic has helped accelerate this trend as many companies have permanently allowed their workers to work from home.

 Reader Questions And Action

-To read the best personal finance book, buy a hard copy of Buy This, Not That: How To Spend Your Way To Wealth And Freedom.
+To read the best personal finance book, buy a hard copy of Buy This, Not That: How To Spend Your Way To Wealth And Freedom, my instant WSJ bestseller.
 It will help you achieve financial freedom sooner and help you make more optimal decisions to live a better life.